Integrations

 - Tax-deductible donations bundled with a ticket purchase (table sales, auction items) need to be separated out for ATO purposes

-The complexity isn’t in the API call; it’s in the data model that has to reflect what actually happened at the event.
-A clean event-to-CRM integration removes the “who came to the gala?” spreadsheet that haunts every charity ops manager.
+The complexity isn’t in the API call.
+It’s in the data model that has to reflect what actually happened at the event.
+A clean event-to-CRM integration kills the “who came to the gala?” spreadsheet that haunts every charity ops manager.

 Pattern 4 — Volunteer time tracked against participation